sadermichelle/sadermichelle.github.io/_teaching/2023_honours.md

 location: "Aberdeen, Scotland"
 ---

-Co-supervision of undergraduate thesis honours projects.
+Co-supervision of undergraduate student thesis honours projects in Neuroscience with Psychology.